 I have been working with the PAL scheme at Bournemouth University in some capacity for nearly 10 years.
 Alongside my role as Educational Development Tutor for the Faculty of Health and Social Sciences, I have developed PAL within HSS enabling its implementation into every 3 year undergraduate programme, finding creative and innovative solutions to the challenges presented by many professional courses with up to 50% placement time during an academic year.

-I have helped support the training of members of the PAL Training Team and regularly represent BU alongside the Central PAL Team as part of the South West Peer Learning Network and a broader network of professionals from the International PAL community.
+I have helped support the training of members of the PAL Tutor Team and regularly represent BU alongside the Central PAL Team as part of the South West Peer Learning Network and a broader network of professionals from the International PAL community.
 I have attended with students from Bournemouth University several National Student PASS/PAL Conferences, delivering a parallel session at the conference hosted by Bournemouth University in 2016.